livestorejs/livestore/examples/README.md

-# Examples source code
+# Examples

-Note this is the source code for the example projects.
-To use those examples, do not clone this mono repo but follow the README instructions of the individual example projects.
+See [examples repo](https://github.com/livestorejs/examples) for all examples.
+The contents of this directory is mostly for maintainers.